Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 ### Publisher

 A person or organization responsible for publishing, releasing, or issuing a book.
+It can also have an `id` attribute that can be used to add the identification number from the source of information.

 ### Series